Drinking Water in Schools

 Reducing Lead in School Drinking Water

-In 2017, legislation was passed requiring school districts and charter schools to test for the presence of lead in water.
+In 2017, legislation was passed requiring public school districts and charter schools to test for the presence of lead in water.
+The legislation went into effect on July 1, 2018.
 For guidance, please reference:

 This statute is in addition to any other authorized testing requirements for public school districts and charter schools.
 It requires schools to adopt a plan to accurately and efficiently test for lead in public school buildings serving students from prekindergarten through grade 12.